sensum/docs/source/includes/ios/_tutorial.md

 ## Getting Started

 The **SensumKit** framework is developed on **Xcode 9** and we recommend using this version. iOS 9 targets and up are currently supported.
-Running apps usign **SensumKit** on the Simulator is not currently supported.
+Running apps using **SensumKit** on the Simulator is not currently supported.

 This tutorial takes you through creating a basic iOS application that demonstrates how to use the **SensumKit** framework in a Swift project.